-Tonne-tonne accounting recognizes the entire CO2e value that has been sequestered in cases where the sequestered value can be reasonably assured to be sustained for a 100-year period following the sequestration.
-Projects with perpetual conservation easements with the Required RM Terms meet the permanence requirement using tonne-tonne accounting.
-For reforestation projects with perpetual conservation easements with Required RM Terms, the timeframe for assessing the tonne-tonne values (i.e., crediting period) is the projected growth of the forest stand to year 100.
 Projects on government-owned lands also meet the permanence requirement using tonne-tonne accounting under certain conditions.
 To be eligible to use tonne-tonne accounting, projects on public lands must be able to demonstrate that management is expected to lead to increases in carbon stocks that: 1) meet or exceed those stocks projected for the project area for the lesser of either 100 years or the year at which the Culmination of Mean Annual Increment (CMAI) occurs, and 2) are maintained at or above such projected stocking levels.
 CMAI is a benchmark for measuring forest maturity which can be determined from the growth projections.
-Forest stands at CMAI are at a high risk of regeneration harvest.
+Forest stands at CMAI are more likely to undergo a regeneration harvest.
 Although forests on public lands may very well grow beyond CMAI, considering the accumulation of carbon only to the point of CMAI is a conservative approach to quantification.
 To demonstrate consistency of management with the 100-year permanency of projected stock increases on a project area on public lands, the project proponent must provide a description of the following: